Merzasphor/MWSE/docs/source/lua/type/tes3magicSourceInstance.rst

 Methods
 ----------------------------------------------------------------------------------------------------

+`getEffectInstance`_ (`tes3magicEffectInstance`_)
+    Gets the magic effect instance for a given effect index and target reference.
+Effect instances may not all be active on a target, due to reflect, absorption, dispels, different durations and other factors.

 `getMagnitudeForIndex`_ (`number`_)
     Gets the magnitude from the casting source for a given effect index.

 .. toctree::
     :hidden:

+    tes3magicSourceInstance/getEffectInstance
     tes3magicSourceInstance/getMagnitudeForIndex

+.. _`getEffectInstance`: tes3magicSourceInstance/getEffectInstance.html
 .. _`getMagnitudeForIndex`: tes3magicSourceInstance/getMagnitudeForIndex.html

 .. _`tes3spell`: ../../lua/type/tes3spell.html